digiltd/oh-rtd-test/Modbus-Tcp-Binding.md

  2) separate coils for reading and writing
      Switch MySwitch "My Modbus Switch" (ALL) {modbus="slave1:<6:>7"}
  In this case coil 6 is used as status coil (readonly) and commands are put to coil 7 by setting coil 7 to true.
- You hardware should then set coil 7 back to false to allow further commands processing.
+ Your hardware should then set coil 7 back to false to allow further commands processing.

  3) input coil only for reading
      Contact Contact1 "Contact1 [MAP(en.map):%s]" (All)   {modbus="slave2:0"}